vippsas/vipps-ecom-api/vipps-ecom-api.md

 This is done through Vipps Userinfo which
 You can learn more at the [OIDC Standard](https://openid.net/specs/openid-connect-core-1_0.html#UserInfo).

-To enable the posibility to fetch profile information for a user the merchant can add a `scope` parameter to the initiate call:
+To enable the possibility to fetch profile information for a user the merchant can add a `scope` parameter to the initiate call:
 [`POST:/ecomm/v2/payments`](https://vippsas.github.io/vipps-ecom-api/#/Vipps%20eCom%20API/initiatePaymentV3UsingPOST).